New to SCRLC?

 SCRLC routinely supports creative proposals to improve regional access and resource sharing through technology.
 Digitization projects allow materials to be accessed regionally through New York Heritage, New York State Historic Newspapers, the Empire Archival Discovery Cooperative, and the Empire State Immersive Experiences projects.

-For 2023-2024, applications are especially encouraged for:
+For 2025-2026, applications are especially encouraged for:

-• geographically underrepresented communities in the SCRLC region
+●geographically underrepresented communities in the SCRLC region;

-• innovative approaches to availing digitized collections, e.g., walking tours, virtual tours (e.g. participation in the 360-degree Empire State Immersive Experience project), and HistoryForge participation.
+●innovative approaches to availing digitized collections and making them more discoverable,e.g., holding or co-organizing a Wikipedia edit-a-thon to add links to New York Heritagecollections, developing walking tours, virtual tours (e.g. participation in the 360-degree EmpireState Immersive Experience project), and HistoryForge participation.

-Screenshot 2024-02-26 091705.pngApplications were due Friday, April 12, 2024.
+Screenshot 2024-02-26 091705.pngApplications are due Friday, April 11, 2025.

-The application packet for 2024-2025 can be viewed here: .DOCX or .PDF
+The application packet for 2025-2026 can be viewed here: .DOCX or .PDF

 Feel free to contact Claire Lovell with any questions.